 A counter-depth refrigerator is a full-size model with or without a freezer compartment.
-This style of refrigerator has become quite popular but there are pros and cons to consider before shopping for one, as you'll read below.
+This style of a refrigerator has become quite popular but there are pros and cons to consider before shopping for one.

-The term counter-depth, though widely used amongst retailers, can be misleading because the actual measurement can vary somewhat from the standard counter depth of 25".
-Especially in a large kitchen, it's not unusual to find bottom cabinets that are much deeper than the standard 24" depth and the counter will protrude further, usually by an inch.
+The term counter-depth, though widely used amongst retailers, can be misleading because the actual measurement can vary somewhat from the standard counter depth of 25 inches.
+Especially in a large kitchen, it's not unusual to find bottom cabinets that are much deeper than the standard 24-inch depth and the counter will protrude further, usually by an inch.

-So counter-depth can be deeper than the average, ranging from 25" to 30".
+So counter-depth can be deeper than the average, ranging from 25 to 30 inches.
 Hence the importance of taking careful, precise measurements of the allowable space, when shopping for appliances.
 Do not assume that all counter-depth refrigerators are the same size; they can vary in depth by several inches.

 Though the counter-depth design is a very popular choice and since this is a long-term appliance investment, you'll want to consider the benefits as well as the constraints, to this refrigerator model.
 Also note that the door of a counter-depth fridge will protrude slightly from the edge of the counter and the same goes for the handle, so depth may not include these in the measurements.